 Ralph Vargas, also known as Da Phunky Drumma, has been defining and providing sounds in Hip Hop for decades.

-This well-known percussionist and drummer generously donated one of his drums to the Universal Hip Hop Museum.
+This well-known percussionist and drummer generously donated one of his drums to The Hip Hop Museum.
 Accompanying his gift is a detailed, inspiring piece written by Kevin L. Goins.
 It provides the origin story, and then some, of Ralph’s and Carlos Bess’s “Funky Drummer” project.
 To know what’s behind something in Hip Hop – its roots, its mechanics, its purpose – enhances everything we hear when the record, track, or musician plays.

 What follows is what Kevin wrote for us.
 To learn more about Da Phunky Drumma, and his work, go to http://daphunkydrumma.com/ — Kate